Jean Segura Player Props: Marlins vs. Mariners

-After hitting .125 with a double, a home run, four walks and three RBI in his past 10 games, Jean Segura and the Miami Marlins take on the Seattle Mariners (who will start George Kirby) at 9:40 PM ET on Tuesday.
+The Miami Marlins, including Jean Segura (batting .121 in his past 10 games, with a double, a home run, four walks and three RBI), take on starting pitcher Luis Castillo and the Seattle Mariners at T-Mobile Park, Wednesday at 9:40 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Mariners.
+He had a hitless showing in his last game (0-for-4) against the Mariners.

 Jean Segura Game Info & Props vs. the Mariners